AKINWALE ABOLUWADE

 The event held about 24 hours after the National Leader of NDC, Seriake Dickson, warned against what he described as “transactional defections” in Nigerian politics.

-Akinlolu, who lauded Dickson and the party leadership for their commitment, urged party loyalists to remain steadfast to the party and intensify grassroots mobilisation, and ensure they obtained their Permanent Voter Cards (PVCs), stressing that the voter card remained the only guarantee for citizens to exercise their franchise during the elections.
+Akinlolu, who lauded HE Seriake Dickson and the party leadership for their commitment, urged party loyalists to remain steadfast to the party and intensify grassroots mobilisation, and ensure they obtained their Permanent Voter Cards (PVCs), stressing that the voters card remained the only guarantee for citizens to exercise their franchise during the elections.

 Representatives of the Independent National Electoral Commission (INEC) monitored the exercise, which saw the emergence of candidates for governorship, senatorial, House of Representatives and State Assembly positions.

-Among those ratified were Mr. Akeem Ademola Yusuf as governorship candidate; Pastor Abigail Olanike Ojekunle for Oyo North Senatorial District; Dr. Paul Oche Adoyi for Oyo South Senatorial District; and Akeem Salam for Oyo Central Senatorial District.
+Among those ratified were Mr. Akim Adebola Yusuf as governorship candidate; Pastor Abigail Olanike Ojekunle for Oyo North Senatorial District; Dr. Paul Oche Adoyi for Oyo South Senatorial District; and Akeem Salawu for Oyo Central Senatorial District.

-Speaking with journalists on the sidelines of the event, a party leader in the state, Alhaji Ayoade Rahimi Baale, described the party’s emergence as a strong political force capable of redefining governance in Oyo State.
+Speaking with journalists on the sidelines of the event, a party leader in the state, Alhaji Ayoade Raimi Ayoade Baale popularly known as Father of the Youths, described the party’s emergence as a strong political force capable of redefining governance in Oyo State.

 Baale, a former PDP Chairman in Ibadan North East Local Government and former Senatorial Secretary of the PDP in Oyo South, said the NDC had continued to attract notable political figures across the state due to its leadership structure and vision.

-The governorship candidate, Akeem Ademola Yusuf, said his ambition was driven by the desire of Oyo residents for focused and people-oriented leadership.
+The governorship candidate, Akeem Adebola Yusuf, said his ambition was driven by the desire of Oyo residents for focused and people-oriented leadership.

 “We are very hopeful and confident.
 The people are looking for real positive development and a new way of doing things, and the NDC is ready to provide that,” Yusuf said.

-He pledged to prioritise security, youth employment, infrastructure and social services if elected governor.
+He pledged to prioritise security, youth employment, Women empowerment, Health, Infrastructure and social services if elected governor.

 According to him, special attention would be paid to agrarian and suburban communities facing insecurity challenges, citing the recent abduction incident in Oriire Local Government Area as evidence of the need for improved security architecture.